Area codes 978 and 351

-Area codes 978 and 351 are telephone area codes in the North American Numbering Plan for north central and most of northeastern Massachusetts.
+Area codes 978 and 351 are telephone area codes in the North American Numbering Plan (NANP) for north central and most of northeastern Massachusetts.

 Area code 978 was created in an area code split of area code 508 on September 1, 1997.
 A permissive dialing period ended on February 1, 1998.
-Area code 351 was added to the same service area in an overlay complex on May 2, 2001.
-Since then, ten-digit dialing dialing has been mandatory for all telephone calls.
+Area code 351 was added to the same service area as an overlay on May 2, 2001.
+Since then, ten-digit dialing has been mandatory for all telephone calls.

-Prior to when this area was served by 508 (July 1988), it was served only by area code 617, along with the rest of the eastern two-thirds of the state.
+Prior to the July 1988 split to create 508, the numbering plan area was served by area code 617, along with the rest of the eastern two-thirds of the state.

-Some mobile phone numbers from the 1990s assigned to rate centers in 978 and 351 kept the 508 area code just on those mobile lines after it was split.
+Some mobile telephone numbers from the 1990s assigned to rate centers in 978 and 351 kept the 508 area code on those mobile lines after the split.

 The numbering plan area is part of local access and transport area (LATA) 128.

+As of 2026, both area codes are currently well supplied with numbers, and exhaustion is not projected until the 2150s.